 What personal information do you collect and how is it stored?

-We save copies of the email transcripts between you and your counsellor in line with the BACP Ethical Guidelines and Codes of Practice.
-It helps the counsellors if they work with you over a long period of time and need to check back over what has happened in earlier sessions.
+We save brief notes of the sessions between you and your counsellor in line with the BACP Ethical Framework and BACP Guidance for Counsellors and Therapists Online.
+This helps the counsellor if they work with you over a long period of time and need to check back over what has happened in earlier sessions.

 We collect personal information from you on our forms and website to provide our service with statistics that are used to help us improve our services and help fund the project.
-All personal information is retained and destroyed according to data protection laws and regulations and BACP codes and ethics of online counselling.
+All personal information is retained and destroyed according to data protection laws.

 How safe is my personal data and emails?

 Counsellors take your issues to their supervisors who make sure that they are working properly with you but you are not identified.
 These supervision exchanges are also password protected and deleted after counselling has ended.